 You have now created a very basic server with its ephemeral storage on local ssd.

 You can use any other tutorial or heat-example and modify it to use local ssd storage instead of distributed storage.

-That does not always make sense, since not all workload profit from local ssd storage but it is in principle possible.
+That does not always make sense, since not all workloads profit from local ssd storage, but it is in principle possible.